 “Multi” refers to “more than one or many,” and “channel” denotes the number of networks.
 These two words are combined to form “multichannel,” meaning numerous channels exist.
 These channels can be online or offline, ranging from voice, email, chat, or physical stores to many other channels.

-Let us consider an example to understand this concept better:
+Let us consider an example to understand the multichannel marketing concept better:

 A customer browses some exciting products on the e-commerce web page.
 Therefore, he adds those items to his cart to purchase them next month.
-If he is fortunate enough to remember, he will buy; if not, he might miss out on his products.
+He will buy if he is fortunate enough to remember; if not, he might miss out on his products.

-Here, in the multichannel marketing technique, businesses focus on expanding their channels to reach as many customers as possible.
-And the customers over here are responsible for taking the next step to complete their whole buying process.
+In the multichannel marketing strategy, businesses focus on expanding their channels to reach as many customers as possible.
+The customers over here are responsible for taking the next step to complete their whole buying process.

 What Is Omnichannel?

 The word “Omni” in marketing means “everywhere.”
-However, unlike multichannel marketing, businesses here not only engage with customers across several channels but also help them reach the finish line of their buying process.
+However, unlike multichannel marketing, businesses here engage with customers across several channels and help them reach the finish line of their buying process.

-This marketing strategy focuses on delivering a seamless customer experience from the first to the last touchpoint, regardless of which channel the customer uses.
+This omnichannel marketing strategy focuses on delivering a seamless customer experience from the first to the last touchpoint, regardless of which channel the customer uses.
 This form of marketing ensures that each channel is connected to the next, resulting in a connected customer experience.
-Hence, companies implementing this strategy can retain 89% of their customers (source).
+Hence, companies implementing this strategy can retain 89% of their customers.

-Let us again consider the same example to understand this concept better:
+Let us again consider the same example to understand the omnichannel marketing concept better:

 A customer browses some exciting products on the e-commerce website.
 So, he adds those items to his cart the next day but later forgets to make the purchase.
-However, in this case, this customer will likely purchase his products because businesses here use retargeting ads or a specific message to remind their customers again and again about their products.
+However, in this case, this customer will likely purchase his products because businesses here use retargeting ads or a specific message to repeatedly remind their customers about their products.

 Although these marketing terms refer to connecting with customers, they aren’t analogous.
 To better understand their uniqueness, let’s focus on four critical differences between them: